FrankzAlarcon/disney-plus-clone/README.md

 # Disney+ Clone
-It was created to practice ReactJS and React-Redux, I used Redux-Thunk to make asynchronous requests to [The Movie DatabaseAPI](https://developers.themoviedb.org/3/getting-started/introduction "The Movie DatabaseAPI")
+It was created to practice ReactJS and React-Redux, I used Redux-Thunk to make asynchronous requests to [The Movie DatabaseAPI](https://developers.themoviedb.org/3/getting-started/introduction "The Movie Database API")

+You can see the project here: [click me](https://disney-plus-clone-frankz.netlify.app/home "click me")

 ### Code Features